 Neatness, decency, and good taste are emphasized as guidelines for the dress code.
 The principal shall make the final determination regarding the appropriateness of the student's appearance.
 Students who are inappropriately dressed will be required to change their clothing.
-Students will not wear hats in the building (unless during a Spirit Week where hats are the theme or as part of a class reward system).
 Parents are encouraged to monitor their children's clothing choices, especially during the colder winter months.
-Shorts are not appropriate when we have freezing temperatures and appropriate outerwear is encouraged (hats, coats, gloves, etc.) during these times.
+Outerwear is encouraged (hats, coats, gloves, etc.) during colder periods of time.
 During warmer weather, shorts and sleeveless tops are permitted, as long as they are in good taste and not too revealing.
+Students are not permitted to wear costumes or costume accessories to school without permission of the classroom teacher.